Publisher: Xseed Games

 On another note, there are a few puzzles thrown in but nothing that really takes advantage of the Vita’s features which aren’t expected in a JRPG.
 I do wish the game had local or online c0-op for up to 3 people, but that’s all right.
 The graphics look detailed but are dated even for the Vita.
 It looks like a decent PS2 game at best and could have used some more detail.
 The textures can look really muddy and grainy which is unacceptable on the Vita.
 At the end of the day, you will just love Celceta for the engaging story and fun gameplay and combat.
 There are a good 20 hours just in the story alone and another dozen if you want to get 100%.

-Overall, Memories of Celceta isn’t perfect but it has some great combat, bosses, and the sense of exploration that will keep you glued to your system.
+Overall, Memories of Celceta isn’t perfect but it has some great combat, bosses, and a sense of exploration that will keep you glued to your system.
 The graphics are dated, the voice acting is awful, and the characters are uninteresting but that’s expected from a JRPG.
 Could Celceta have broken this trend it may have been one of the best JRPGs in a long time?
 What’s here is solid and well worth a purchase for any JRPG fan.